-- 3.1 Explain the cover provided by Institute Cargo Clauses and their appropriateness in different circumstances. - 3.2 Apply the cover provided by Institute Cargo Clauses to various scenarios in a global context. - 3.3 Explain the cover provided by Project Cargo and Delay in Start Up Insurance. - 3.4 Explain the cover provided by Stockthroughput Insurance. - 3.5 Explain the types of charterparties.
+- 3.1 Explain the cover provided by Institute Cargo Clauses and other clauses, and their appropriateness in different circumstances. - 3.2 Apply the cover provided by Institute Cargo Clauses and other clauses to various scenarios in a global context. - 3.3 Explain the cover provided by Project Cargo and Delay in Start Up Insurance. - 3.4 Explain the cover provided by Stockthroughput Insurance. - 3.5 Explain the types of Charterparties.